canonical/bundle-kubeflow/tests/airgapped/README.md

 ### Size considerations

-As stated in the beginning these scripts require a lot of storage, if run with the full set of images of Kubeflow.
-To better expose this, we'll take for granted that the total of all OCI images of Kubeflow is 125 GB.
-Then the amount of storage needed is:
+The total size of all OCI images needed for Kubeflow is around 125 GB.
+As a result, the total amount of storage needed for the airgapped test is:
-- 125 GB, for host to pull all images locally
+- 125 GB, for the host to pull all images locally
 - 125 GB, for the compressed `images.tar.gz` (the size almost always will be smaller, so this is the worst case scenario)
-- 125 GB, to copy this tarbal inside the airgapped LXC machine
+- 125 GB, to copy `images.tar.gz` inside the airgapped LXC machine
 - 125 GB, to copy the contents of the tarball into the container registry inside the airgapped LXC machine

 So in the worst case, at least 500 GB are needed to be able to run those scripts and use all images of Kubeflow.